Is a home battery worth it in Perth in 2026? The honest numbers

 System economics already poor: If your solar system is already barely paying back (small system, high shading, poor orientation), adding a battery extends the total payback without addressing the underlying system performance issue.

-Budget is the primary constraint: At $8,000–$12,000 per 10kWh installed, battery storage has a higher upfront cost than a quality 6.6kW solar system.
+Budget is the primary constraint: At roughly $9,500–$14,500 per 10kWh installed before rebates (around $12,000 for a mid-range system), battery storage has a higher upfront cost than a quality 6.6kW solar system.
 For households where budget is limited, solar first, battery later is the established sequence.
+If you do go ahead, our Perth battery sizing guide covers how to match capacity to your evening load.

 Bottom line